rcalandrelli/HiCtool/tutorial/normalization-yaffe-tanay.md

 - ``--b2`` is the second bam file from preprocessing.
 - ``-e`` is the restriction enzyme or enzymes names between square brackets (example ``[MboI,Hinfl]``).
 - ``-m`` is the normalization model used (``Yaffe_Tanay`` in this case).
+- ``--add_gc`` set to 1 to consider also the fragment GC content in the normalization process.
+Set to 0 if you wish not to do so.
+- ``--add_mappability`` set to 1 to consider also the fragment mappability score in the normalization process.
+Set to 0 if you wish not to do so.

 **The following output files are generated:**